philippebeck/pam/README.md

 # Installation

-How to install in 4 steps:
+How to install in 3 steps:

-1 / Install via Composer => $ composer require pjs/pam
+1 / $ composer require pjs/pam

-2 / Move the file app/index.php in your web root folder, or the content of this file in your index.php (see index.php line 12)
+2 / Move the content of the folder vendor/pjs/pam/Project in your project root folder

-3 / Then, you need to move App_Twig_Extension in your src/Helper, or create one Twig Extension with the same name & location (see FrontController.php line 72)

-4 / And, you need to put this folder (app) with the config.php inside, in your project root folder (see PDOFactory.php line 29)
+3 / $ composer dump-autoload

 # Overview